Planning and building services

 Your property can now be accessed via our Community Map, click on the link below and search for your property to get access to Planning information applicable to your property Click here Community Map

 Pool Fencing Laws

-This permit needs to be issued by registered building surveyor.
+- This permit needs to be issued by a registered building surveyor.

 - Building work must start within 12 months of the date that the building permit was issued.